-Subgrade Notes ():
+Subgrade Notes (\):

 - Cut and fill information is not available at this time. - If fill is used to raise the grade, the approved fill material should have a minimum CBR value of 2.0.
 The lime application rate should be re-evaluated for the fill material and the soil sulfate content should be tested.
 The material should be placed as per applicable city guidelines. - The subgrade, prior to placement of fill, should be proof rolled to identify weak areas.
-Any identified weak areas should be recompacted. - 8" LS: Subgrade soils lime stabilized to a depth of 6 or 8 inches as noted above.
+Any identified weak areas should be recompacted. - 12" MC: Moisture condition 12 inches of the subgrade soils.
+Compacted to a minimum of 92 percent of the maximum dry density at a moisture between optimum plus 3 and optimum plus 7 percent of the optimum moisture content (Tex 114E). - 6" LS / 8" LS: Subgrade soils lime stabilized to a depth of 6 or 8 inches as noted above.
 Subgrade soils should be tested for soil sulfate content.
 If elevated levels of sulfate are encountered, then other options should be considered.
-An application rate of 7 percent by weight is recommended: - o 8" LS: 42 lbs per sq yard for 8 inch depth of stabilization - Double application of subgrade stabilization may be needed, if higher levels of soil sulfate are encountered.
-In addition, lime may be used for the first application and cement for the second application (if allowed by the city).
+An application rate of 7 percent by weight is recommended: - o 6" LS: 30 lbs per sq yard for 6 inch depth of stabilization - o 8" LS: 40 lbs per sq yard for 8 inch depth of stabilization

-General Notes ():
+General Notes (\\):

-- Input parameters are shown in Summary Table A. Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on the design CBR value and the input parameters.
+- Input parameters are shown in Table No. 6.
+Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on the CBR value and the input parameters.
 The recommendations are not based on the shrink / swell characteristics of the underlying soils.
-The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report. - Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain water getting underneath the asphalt. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade changes significantly, pavement distress will occur.

-Minimizing moisture penetration underneath the asphalt, such as using a deeper curb (vertical moisture barrier) extending a minimum of 6 inches into subgrade, will improve pavement performance.
+The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
+Minimizing moisture penetration underneath the asphalt, such as using a deeper curb (vertical moisture barrier) extending a minimum of 6 inches into subgrade, will lower pavement distress.